By: Jennifer Koshan

-Case considered: Cunningham v.
-Alberta (Aboriginal Affairs and Northern Development), 2009 ABCA 239
+Case Commented On: Cunningham v Alberta (Aboriginal Affairs and Northern Development), 2009 ABCA 239

 The chambers judge identified the appellants as being denied the benefits of settlement membership on the basis of their registration as Indians under the Indian Act, and correctly found that to be a personal characteristic analogous to an enumerated ground….
 Because the impugned provisions target the appellants, and those similarly situated, the second part of the s.
 15(2) test is met.